uc-cdis/va-doc/VADC documentation.md

 # Data Access and Analysis
 ## **Workspace**
 Workspaces are secure data analysis environments in the cloud that can access data from one or more data resources.
-By default, Workspaces include Jupyter notebooks, Python and RStudio, but can be configured to host virtually any application, including analysis workflows, data processing pipelines, or data visualization apps.
+By default, Workspaces include Jupyter notebooks and JupyterLab, Python and RStudio, but can be configured to host virtually any application, including analysis workflows, data processing pipelines, or data visualization apps.

 New to Jupyter?
 Learn more about the popular tool for data scientists on <a href="https://jupyter.org/" target="blank">Jupyter.org</a> (disclaimer: CTDS is not responsible for the content).

 [Note - Insert image of workspace page here]: #

-There are six workspace options available.
-The options include four versions of Jupyter Notebook Bio Python and two versions of R Studio.
+There are five workspace options available.
+The options include two versions of Jupyter Notebook Bio Python/R which employ the classic Jupyter Notebook in two different sizes (one large, 4.0 CPU, 8192 Mi memory, and one small, 0.5 CPU, 512 Mi memory), two versions of Jupyter Notebook Bio Python/R (Lab Edition) which opens JupyterLab, the latest interactive development environment for notebooks, code and data also with the option of two sizes (one large and one small), and one workspace option with R Studio.
 Click "Launch" to spin up a copy of that VM.
 Launching may take several minutes depending on the size and complexity of the workspace.

 Once the VM is ready, the initial screen for the workspace will appear.
 After launching, the home folders are displayed, one of which is the user's persistent drive ("pd").
 For scripts and output that need to be saved when the workspace is terminated, store those files in the pd/ directory.
 Only files saved in the /pd directory will remain available after termination of a workspace session.